Route4Me SAML SSO – Security Assertion Markup Language Single Sign-On

 • default_member_type: The default role for new members.

-Step 6: Configure Team Member Mapping
+Step 6: Configure Current Member Mapping

 Next, check the Identity Provider configuration in your application by sending a “GET” request to the “https://wh.route4me.com/modules/api/v5.0/saml/mapping“, like in the example, to retrieve the current Identity Provider member mapping from the system.